jetpackpilots/IBView/README.md

 - Change a view's user interface at runtime simply by changing it's nib name.
 - A/B test two different UI designs for a view.
 - Set a view's nib based on the device or other runtime attributes.
-- Re-use a custom view throughout an app's UI for a consistent user experience.
+- Reuse a custom view throughout an app's UI for a consistent user experience.
 - Share a user interface implementation between a view and a table/collection view.
 - To avoid excessive view logic in controllers, pair each view controller with an IBView subclass with it's own nib.